-Perfect for those who want to make breakfasts in advance or to batch-cook, this granola recipe is perfect to ensure your baby and toddler are getting enough allergen exposure and will delight even the pickiest of eaters.
+Perfect for those who want to make breakfasts in advance or to batch-cook, this granola recipe is perfect to ensure your child is getting enough allergen exposure and will delight even the pickiest of eaters.
+Just starting solid food?
+Be sure to check out our Starting Solids bundle for more recipes and how to guides.
+Have a picky eater already?
+Get our Reverse Picky Eating package asap.
+It will help.

 Recipe: Coconut Granola